The RocPortal is now available. Learn more.

 3 - Import RocFall2 Model Tutorial

-This tutorial provides an introduction on how to import a RocFall2 file add Barriers to a RocFall3 model and interpret the results.
+This tutorial provides an introduction on how to import a RocFall2 file, how to add Barriers to a RocFall3 model, and various analysis tools.

 Topics Covered in this Tutorial: